EakDev-hub/ask-ai-muti-model/MD_file/BATCH_ANALYSIS_USER_GUIDE.md

 **Q: Can I use multiple AI models at once?**
 A: Currently, one model per batch.
 For multi-model comparison, use the Chat interface's multi-model feature.

+**Q: Are my photos resized permanently?**
+A: No, only the data sent to AI is resized to 720p.
+Your original files are not modified.
+The resize happens in-browser before upload.

 **Q: What happens if my batch partially fails?**
 A: Successful photos will still show results.
 Failed photos will show error messages.
 You can export partial results or retry failed photos.

 **Q: Can I pause or cancel processing?**
 A: Not currently.
-However, processing is fast (usually under 1 minute for 20 photos).
+However, processing runs efficiently (5 photos at a time up to 100 photos).

 **Q: Is there a limit to how many batches I can process?**
-A: No limit on batches, but each batch is limited to 20 photos.
+A: No limit on batches, but each batch is limited to 100 photos.
 API usage may be subject to rate limits.

 **Q: Can I save my prompts or configurations?**
 A: Not currently, but your last used model selection is saved automatically.